filipetedim/angular-rating-icons/README.md

 ## Contributing

 Feel free to contribute in any way you like.
-All pull requests will be reviewed and your code will be changed to match this project's [guidelines](https://github.com/filipetedim/angular-rating/blob/master/GUIDELINES.md) should it not follow them, and issues will be answered and resolved as soon as possible.
+All pull requests will be reviewed and your code will be changed to match this project's [guidelines](https://github.com/filipetedim/angular-ratings/blob/master/GUIDELINES.md) should it not follow them, and issues will be answered and resolved as soon as possible.

 ## Versioning

-Angular-rating is maintained under the [Semantic Versioning guidelines](http://semver.org/).
+Angular-ratings is maintained under the [Semantic Versioning guidelines](http://semver.org/).

-See the [Releases section of this GitHub project](https://github.com/filipetedim/angular-rating/releases/) for changelogs for each release.
+See the [Releases section of this GitHub project](https://github.com/filipetedim/angular-ratings/releases/) for changelogs for each release.

 ## Credits and author